johnquid/RicardianTriplerDoubleTokenLeXscroW/README.md

 ## What's in this repo?

-- [documents/agreement.pdf](documents/agreement.pdf) - the key legal document that defines the framework.
+- [documents/agreement.pdf](documents/agreement.pdf) - MetaLeX LeXscroW Agreement v1
-- [documents/summary.pdf](documents/summary.pdf) - a helper document that summarizes the official agreement.
-- [documents/FAQ.md](documents/FAQ.md) - answers to common questions about SEAL Safe Harbor.
-- [registry-contracts/](registry-contracts/) - the smart contracts that on-chain governance can use to signal their official adoption of the agreement.
+- [registry-contracts/](registry-contracts/) - the smart contracts that parties call to parameterize and sign the agreement

 ## How does it work?